pablomi7-droid/Seeq-Soft-Sensor-AddOn/README.md

 - Classifications: Random Forest Classifier, Knneighbors, Logistic Regression and Gradient Boosting Classifier
 - Regression: Ridge Regression, Random Forest, Gradient Boosting

-Additional model types and hyperparameters and number of cross-validation folds to include in GridSearchCV can easily be updated to adapt the AddOn to specific needs.
+Additional model types, hyperparameters and number of cross-validation folds to include in GridSearchCV can easily be updated to adapt the AddOn to specific needs.

 ### What is the difference between 'Accuracy' and 'Speed' mode?